Ford Model A (1927–1931)

-The Ford Model A (also colloquially called the A-Model Ford or the A, and A-bone among hot rodders and customizers) was the Ford Motor Company's second market success, replacing the venerable Model T which had been produced for 18 years.
+The Ford Model A (also colloquially called the A-Model Ford or the A, and A-bone among hot rodders and customizers)is the Ford Motor Company's second market success, replacing the venerable Model T which had been produced for 18 years.
 It was first produced on October 20, 1927, but not introduced until December 2.
 This new Model A (a previous model had used the name in 1903–04) was designated a 1928 model and was available in four standard colors.